 The following is by no means an exhaustive list, but merely a few suggestions to consider.
 Feel free to add to your packing list as you deem fit.

-Clothing: Pack lightweight clothing that you can layer (and a light jacket) as summer weather in Snowmass can be unpredictable.
+Clothing: Pack lightweight clothing that you can layer (and a light jacket).
+Summer weather in Snowmass can be unpredictable.
 From 60 degrees and rain one second to 80 degrees the next, it is best to be prepared for any weather.
-Additionally, consider packing bathing suits/swimming trunks, workout clothes, hiking clothes, etc, depending on the activities that you plan to engage in.
+Additionally, consider packing bathing suits/swimming trunks, workout clothes, hiking clothes, etc. It all depends on the activities that you plan to engage in.

-Tip: The dress code in Snowmass Village is pretty casual.
+Tip: Note that the dress code in Snowmass Village is pretty casual.
 Jeans and a nice shirt are great for even the fanciest of outings.
 Ladies, heels may be a tricky affair in Snowmass Village given the terrain and cobblestone in some places.
 Consider more comfortable shoes.

 Footwear: At least one pair of sturdy shoes (suitable for hiking/outdoor activities), casual shoes, sandals.